Tuesday, March 12, 2013

 It's also an honor and a duty.

-My father has told me more than once over the years that if he ever found himself in a situation where a jury might be needed he would wave the right to a jury in exchange for summary judgment.
+My father has told me more than once over the years that if he ever found himself in a situation where a jury might be needed he would waive the right to a jury in exchange for summary judgment.
 Why?

 "Because it will not be a jury of my peers.
 It will be a jury of people too stupid to get out of jury duty and those are damned sure not the people I want passing judgment on me!"